 Chief Financial Officer

 This News Release contains forward-looking information that involves various risks, uncertainties and other factors.
 All information other than statements of historical fact is forward-looking information.
 The use of any of the words “anticipate”, “plan”, “continue”, “estimate”, “expect”, “may”, “will”, “project”, “believe”, “view”, ”contemplate”, “target”, “potential” and similar expressions are intended to identify forward-looking information.
 The forward-looking information is not historical fact, but rather is based on the Company’s current plans, objectives, goals, strategies, estimates, assumptions and projections about the Company’s industry, business and future operating and financial results.
 This information involves known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information.
 No assurance can be given that these expectations will prove to be correct and such forward-looking information included in this News Release should not be unduly relied upon.
 This information speaks only as of the date of this News Release.
-In particular, this News Release contains forward-looking information pertaining to, but not limited to, the following: the Company’s 2019 guidance; type well economic metrics; estimated recovery factors and reserve life index; and other matters.
+In particular, this News Release contains forward-looking information pertaining to, but not limited to, the following: our strategic plans and growth strategies; the Company’s 2020 guidance; future debt levels; 2020 non-energy operating costs; timing and related recovery from the Hangingstone facility turnaround; timing to commission a water disposal project at Leismer and the expected benefits therefrom; timing of Greater Placid Montney on stream dates and expected benefits therefrom; our drilling plans in the Greater Kaybob Duvernay; type well economic metrics; and other matters.

-Also included in this press release are estimates of Athabasca's 2019 capital expenditures, adjusted funds flow, operating netbacks and operating income levels, free cash flow, which are based on the various assumptions as to production levels, commodity prices and currency exchange rates and other assumptions disclosed in this news release.
+Also included in this press release are estimates of Athabasca's 2020 guidance which are based on the various assumptions as to production levels, commodity prices, currency exchange rates and other assumptions disclosed in this news release.
 To the extent any such estimate constitutes a financial outlook, it was approved by management and the Board of Directors of Athabasca, and is included to provide readers with an understanding of the Company’s outlook.
 Management does not have firm commitments for all of the costs, expenditures, prices or other financial assumptions used to prepare the financial outlook or assurance that such operating results will be achieved and, accordingly, the complete financial effects of all of those costs, expenditures, prices and operating results are not objectively determinable.
 The actual results of operations of the Company and the resulting financial results may vary from the amounts set forth herein, and such variations may be material.
 The financial outlook contained in this New Release was made as of the date of this press release and the Company disclaims any intention or obligations to update or revise such financial outlook, whether as a result of new information, future events or otherwise, unless required pursuant to applicable law.

 Oil and Gas Information